ReyhanehAbbasi/BootSnap/README.md

 # BootSnap

-wild mice evaluation data are available at: https://mousetube.pasteur.fr/interro_vocalisations.php
+wild and laboratory mice evaluation data are available at: https://mousetube.pasteur.fr/